-USS Napa was a Haskell-class attack transport laid down on June 7, 1944 and launched on August 12, the same year.
-It was commissioned on October 1, 1944 under Capt.
-Francis J. Firth’s command, with the hull number APA-157 and it served in the US Navy for 2 years until it was decommissioned on May 24, 1946.
-During its activity, the ship carried a complement of 536 people onboard and had the main missions in California, Pearl Harbor, Iwo Jima, Saipan, Okinawa or Guam.
-After the decommissioning, the ship was struck from the Navy List on June 17, 1946 and sold for scrapping in 1983.
-For the services brought to the country during the World War II, USS Napa received 1 battle star.
+The USS Napa (APA-157) was a Haskell-class attack transport laid down on June 7, 1944, and launched on August 12, the same year.
+It was commissioned on October 1, 1944, under Capt.
+Francis J. Firth’s command, with the hull number APA-157 and it served in the U.S. Navy for 2 years until it was decommissioned on May 24, 1946.
+During its activity, the ship carried a complement of 536 people on board and had its main missions in California, Pearl Harbor, Iwo Jima, Saipan, Okinawa, and Guam.
+After the decommissioning, the ship was struck from the Navy List on June 17, 1946, and sold for scrapping in 1983.
+For the services brought to the country during World War II, the USS Napa received 1 battle star.